The property market is going to crash!

 Warren Buffett wisely said: “In order to succeed, you must first survive.”

-But all the pessimism about our property markets and the economy takes things to a different level.
+But this newfound pessimism about our property markets due to rising inflation and rising interest rates takes things to a different level.

 I’ve found that if you say there’s going to be a property downturn and you’ll get retweeted.

 If you say we’ll have a big downturn and newspapers will quote you.

 But if you say we’re nearing the next Global Financial Crisis and that property values will fall 30 per cent and you’ll get on Television.